-The marathon is a unique experience.
+The New York City marathon is a unique experience.
 It summarizes the intensity of New York and life here: overwhelming, energizing, diverse, crowded, and highly competitive.
 It’s intense enough to walk the streets on a normal day; to run them with crowds of thousands is an amazing experience.
 I finished with a personal record, and retreated to my home to recover before my trip to Tanque Verde Ranch.

 I arrived at the ranch later than the others, and it seemed quieter and darker than any place I could remember.
 I was definitely not in New York City anymore.